Afghanistan

 Maternal healthcare

-By providing free, high quality maternal and neonatal healthcare in two hospitals in Helmand and Khost provinces, we aim to help reduce death and sickness in mothers and their newborns.
+By providing free, high quality maternal and neonatal healthcare in two hospitals in Helmand and Khost provinces, we aim to help reduce death and sickness in mothers and their newborns in one of the most dangerous places in the world to give birth.
 Training medical staff is an integral and important part of our projects.
+We place an emphasis on training local female staff through our projects in Afghanistan.
+Almost all the midwives are Afghan women, some of whom have become highly experienced in managing complicated deliveries since we opened our maternity hospital in Khost in 2012.

 Tuberculosis treatment